r10u3/lego_rc_ir_multitool/README.md

 ```

 ##### &#x25B6; send(keycode: str) -> None:
 Send IR keycode (e.g., 'FW2_RV3') using system the respective underlying IR tool.
-In the case of RPiGPIO, it will convert the keycode (e.g., 'FW2_FW2') to scancode (e.g., 0x422B), then to <em>pigpio</em> wave and send it.

 Args:
 * **keycode:** The keycode to be sent.
 For example 'FW2_RV3'

 ##### &#x25B6; send_hex(data_bytes: str) -> None:
-Takes a scancode in hexadecimal string format (e.g., '42 2B') and send it.
+Takes a scancode in hexadecimal string format (e.g., '422B') and sends it.
 This function is unique to PiIR and RPiGPIO.
+The code must be a valid code.
+The function does not check for validity.
+The code is sent anyway and the receiver will reject it without any error.
 > **Notes:**
 >
 > PiIR reverses the bits in each byte, so the function pre-processes the data to be sent.
 This is not the case with RPiGPIO, which was custom coded for this application.
+This is done in the background without the user's awareness.
 > RPiGPIO converts the string to pigpio wave and sends it.
 Args:
 * **data_bytes:** the scancode to be sent as an hexadecimal string.

-##### &#x25B6; send_scancode(data: int) -> None:
+##### &#x25B6; send_raw(data: int) -> None:
 This function is unique to RPiGPIO.
 It takes a scancode in integer format (e.g., 16939 or 0x422B), and sends it.
 The code must be a valid code.
 The function does not check for validity.
 The code is sent anyway and the receiver will reject it without any error.
 Arguments:
 * **data:** the scancode as an integer.
 Could be binary (0b...), hexadecimal (0x...) or plain decimal.
+PiIR's tool is hardcoded for 2 bytes (16 bits).

 ### 3. Power Functions (Encoders)
 #### a.
 Features
-* There are four types (classes):
+* There are five types (classes):
   * ComboPWM
   * ComboDirect
   * SinglePWM